Dikome-Balue

-Dikome Balue is the headquarters of Dikome Balue subdivision and has an area of 500 km2 situated in the heart of a rainforest region of Ndian Division in the southwest region of Cameroon.
+Dikome Balue is the headquarters of the Dikome Balue district and has an area of 500 km2 situated in the heart of a rainforest region of Ndian Division in the southwest region of Cameroon.

+Geography

-This mountainous region is situated within the Rumpi highlands with its peak called Mt Rumpi (commonly called Rata by the indigenes) towering to 1765 m above sea level.
+The village-town is situated within the Rumpi highlands with its peak at Mt.
+Rumpi (commonly called Rata by the indigenes) towering to 1765 m above sea level.
 A composite volcano of the Cambrian type that has not erupted in our recent times.
 This mountain range connects with the Manenguba, kupe, Fako and Equatorial Guinea highlands.
+The hydrographic network is abundant, with 49 smaller rivers and 16 waterfalls.

 This area is inhabited by a Bantu people who originated from the Congo Basin of Central Africa.
-The dialect spoken here is Lolue (a type of Oroko) with about 98% similarity with the other ethnic dialects like Mbonge, Bima, Londo, Batanga etc.
+The dialect spoken here is Lolue (a type of Oroko) with about 98% similarity with the other ethnic dialects like Mbonge, Bima, Londo, and Batanga.